 - Theodore Roosevelt was the first U.S. president to travel outside of the country.

 - In 1945, Harry S. Truman became the first U.S. president to use air travel when he flew to Washington state.

 - President Kennedy escaped the White House by sailing his yacht on the nearby Potomac river.

 - During his first year in office President Clinton didn’t want to take vacations and his staff had to practically force him to take a break.

 - FDR, Carter, Hoover and both Bush presidents enjoyed fishing.
 Eisenhower and Clinton liked to golf, Ford enjoyed snow skiing vacations, Obama played basketball and Nixon appreciated a beach retreat.

 If one of the busiest people on earth can find time to carve out some R&R, the rest of us have no excuse.
 Take the three days off and plan a getaway for President's Day weekend.
-Make the most of your long weekend by protecting your vacation with a plan from Generali Global Assistance.
+Make the most of your long weekend by protecting your presidential vacation with a travel insurance plan from Generali Global Assistance.